JoshuaCooper/zarf/docs/5-operator-manual/0-set-up-and-install.md

 1. Downloading the latest release version for your machine from our [GitHub release page](https://github.com/defenseunicorns/zarf/releases).
 2. Move the downloaded file onto your path.
 This can be done in your terminal with the command `mv ~/Downloads/{DOWNLOADED_RELEASE_FILE} /usr/local/bin/zarf`
-3. Test out the CLI within your terminal with the command `zarf -version`.
+3. Test out the CLI within your terminal with the command `zarf version`.
 The version you downloaded from GitHub should print to your terminal.

 ## Starting Up A Cluster